pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 ## Issues with Visual Studio and WinUI3

+2025-07-25: Solved!
 Bug: Why can't I build in Release mode?
 Is it related to WinUI3?
 WebView2?
 NewtonSoft?

 ### No support for ms-appx